3 Workers’ Compensation Compliance Tips for Schools

 - Show reasonable reports where to find instructions for your workers’ compensation reporting process.

 - Ensure all forms are up to date.
-Learn which forms apply to each step in the claim process.
+Use this guide to learn which forms apply to each step in the claim process (login required).

 - Identify employees responsible for alerting your claim administrator(s) of reported or known on-the-job injuries or illnesses on campuses and/or departments.
 Review their instructions and ensure they are up to date.